mfkiwl/phoeniX/Software/README.md

 The directory `/Software` contains sample codes for some conventional programs and algorithms in both Assembly and C which can be found in `/Sample_Assembly_Codes` and `/Sample_C_Codes` sub-directories respectively.

-phoeniX convention for naming projects is as follows; The main source file of the project is named as `{project.c}` or `{project.s}`.
+The phoeniX convention for naming projects is as follows; The main source file of the project is named as `{project.c}` or `{project.s}`.
 This file along other required source files are kept in one directory which has the same name as the project itself, i.e. `/project`.

 Sample projects provided at this time are `bubble_sort`, `fibonacci`, `find_max_array`, `sum1ton`.
 To run any of these sample projects simply run `make sample` followed by the name of the project passed as a variable named project to the Makefile.